 Off the beaten path

 Head downtown where you can walk along the West Side Highway through Battery Park – one of my favorite places to catch a sunset overlooking the Hudson River, and there are views of the Statue of Liberty.
 The Brooklyn Botanical Garden or Prospect Park are also great spots to visit in the summertime.

 NYC is one of the cultural centers of the world – and no trip to the Big Apple would be complete without a trip to at least one museum.
 It’s home to some of the most well-known and diverse museums in the world – you could spend a week just visiting all of them!

 The ones you know

 The ones you don’t

 Extra Ways To Save Money & Get A Great Deal In New York

 - If you’re planning on hitting a few of the attractions listed above, the New York Pass is a great way to save money!

-- Groupon & Gilt City have awesome local deals for New York and is updated all the time – from massages and beauty treatments, to dining deals and money off things to do.
+- Groupon & Gilt City (use WELCOME20 to get 20% off your first order/purchase) have awesome local deals for New York and is updated all the time – from massages and beauty treatments, to dining deals and money off things to do.
 Check out their local deals and see where you can save some cash on things you already planned to do!

 - Tour search engine Viator offers affordable organized tours to see different parts of New York